How to Apply

-The application is submitted via common consortium online application tool, which can be found under the following link: www.euroculturemaster.eu
+The application is submitted via common consortium online application tool.
+Apply now!

 Application Requirements